 Firebrand interrupting the Observer and saving Noah during Interception.
-The sheer relief when you realized that after all this time, someone cares about Noah and is stepping in to ensure his survival is enough to bring on the waterworks.
+The sheer relief when you realize that after all this time someone cares about Noah and is stepping in to ensure his survival is enough to bring on the waterworks.

 "The Live Stream Incident".
 Five minutes before midnight, Noah has a breakdown and finally admits that for all his posturing, he is terrified to die.

 Noah: (tearful) I'm really fucking scared, guys.
 I don't wanna die. (begins to cry) I want- I have my whole life ahead of me!
 I want to live!
 I don't care about any of this supernatural bullshit anymore.
 I want to...I just want to live!

 Noah's final words to Firebrand, spoken in private after he ends the stream: